ArpitBlagan/game3/README.md

 ### Stack user

--Anchor for writing solana program and deployed it on devent.
+- Anchor for writing solana program and deployed it on devent.
--Next js for writing the api's using worker-thread to delegate the task and node-cron to schedule the task.
+- Next js for writing the api's using worker-thread to delegate the task and node-cron to schedule the task.
--ZK-Snark for privacy and securit and groth16-solana ligth protocol ti verify the proof on-chain.
+- ZK-Snark for privacy and securit and groth16-solana ligth protocol ti verify the proof on-chain.
--Intergration with PUBG mobile api to get user's stats info by pooling their server.
+- Intergration with PUBG mobile api to get user's stats info by pooling their server.

 ### Overview video where I kind of explain the implementation and give a demo.